 Renato Migliaccio Biography

-It was in the city Ribeirao Preto that Renato Migliaccio would experiment Jiu Jitsu for the first time.
-The academy was ran by the famous Roberto Correa, but as Renato was moving to the main city of Sao Paulo Correa proposed Renato to train at Ryan Gracie’s gym.
-When Mr Migliaccio arrived at the state capital he followed the advice, and there he stayed, training throughout the ranks, from blue belt to black belt.
+It was in the city Ribeirao Preto that Renato Migliaccio would experiment with Jiu-Jitsu for the first time.
+The academy was run by the famous Roberto Correa, but as Renato was moving to the main city of Sao Paulo Correa proposed Renato to train at Ryan Gracie’s gym.
+When Mr. Migliaccio arrived at the state capital he followed the advice, and there he stayed, training throughout the ranks, from white belt to black belt.